South Africa: Jacob Zuma can appeal prison return ruling | DW | 21.12.2021

 The charitable foundation of the former president has described the decision to return him to jail as a 'death sentence'

-Former South African president Jacob Zuma has been granted leave to appeal last week's court decision which set aside his medical parole.
-This means that Zuma will remain on medical parole and the matter can be heard at the country's Supreme Court of Appeal.
+Former South African President Jacob Zuma has been granted leave to appeal last week's court decision to return him to jail.
+It means Zuma will remain on medical parole and the matter can be heard at the country's Supreme Court of Appeal.

 High Court judge Elias Matojane said the former president's ill health and age should be taken into consideration.